Do you know where your Google My Business listing stands in the local search?

 How do you fare with other Google My Business local listings?

 You need to have an answer to the above questions, anytime and any day of the week.
-If you have an answer, it means that you are closely monitoring your local listing and are aware of your numbers and positions in terms of local SEO.
+If you have an answer, it means that you are closely tracking your local rankings and your local listing and are aware of your numbers and positions in terms of local SEO.

 Having knowledge of your local listing score as well as of your competitors is crucial to winning the local search game especially with Google.